stoffus/mac-dev-setup/README.md

-# onboarding
+# mac-dev-setup

-Onboarding tasks for (macOS) client computers.
+Onboarding tasks for fresh macOS computers.

-Run `setup.sh` from the designated target OS dir to start the process.
+Run `setup.sh` to start the process.